- Crisis Centre BC

 It's important to recognize when your friend is struggling with something serious and when to offer help.

-You may notice your friend's behaviour, feelings, or thoughts change drastically or very subtly.
-If you notice changes in your friend that are negatively affecting them, it may be time to start a conversation with them.
+You may notice your friend's behaviour, feelings, or thoughts change drastically or very subtly over time.
+If you notice changes in your friend that are impacting them in a negative way, it may be time to start a conversation with them.

 Signs your friend may need some support: